Answers in Genesis

 Answers in Genesis (AiG) is an American fundamentalist Christian apologetics parachurch organization.
-It advocates Young Earth creationism on the basis of its literal, historical-grammatical interpretation of the Book of Genesis and the Bible as a whole.
+It advocates young Earth creationism on the basis of its literal, historical-grammatical interpretation of the Book of Genesis and the Bible as a whole.
 Out of belief in biblical inerrancy, it rejects the results of scientific investigations that contradict their view of the Genesis creation narrative and instead supports pseudoscientific creation science.
 The organization sees evolution as incompatible with the Bible and believes anything other than the young Earth view is a compromise on the principle of biblical inerrancy.

 AiG began as the Creation Science Foundation in 1980, following the merger of two Australian creationist groups.
 Its name changed to Answers in Genesis in 1994, when Ken Ham founded its United States branch.
 In 2006, the branches in Australia, Canada, New Zealand, and South Africa split from the US and UK to form Creation Ministries International.
 In 2007, AiG opened the Creation Museum, a facility that promotes young-Earth creationism, and in 2016, the organization opened the Ark Encounter, a Noah's Ark-themed amusement park.
 AiG also publishes websites, magazines, journals, and a streaming service, and its employees have published books.

 Organization

 Answers in Genesis resulted from the merging of two Australian creationist organizations in 1980, one led by John Mackay and Ken Ham (Creation Science Supplies and Creation Science Educational Media Services) and the other by Carl Wieland (Creation Science Association).
 The organization later became known as Answers in Genesis.
 It is based in Petersburg, Kentucky, and has international offices in Australia, Canada, Peru, and the United Kingdom.
 Following turmoil in 2005, the AiG network split in 2006.
 The US and UK branches retained the AiG name and control of the AiG website under Ham's leadership.
 The Australian, Canadian, New Zealand, and South African branches rebranded themselves as Creation Ministries International (CMI).
 In 2007, CMI filed suit against AiG-USA alleging a variety of wrongdoings, including publicly defaming their organization.
+In April 2009, the ministries reached a settlement and ended their dispute.

 In June 2006, Answers in Genesis launched the Answers magazine in the United States and United Kingdom, followed by the Answers Research Journal in 2008, which was widely criticized in the media and scientific circles.
 Also in 2006, the National Religious Broadcasters awarded Answers in Genesis their Best Ministry Website award.
 In May 2007, AiG launched the Creation Museum in the United States.
 The museum received criticism from the National Center for Science Education and petitions of protest from the scientific community.

 Views and activities

-From the outset, Ken Ham did not share the interest of other groups promoting creation science in aiming to produce evidence supporting young Earth creationism, although Answers in Genesis still maintain that "creation science is real science".
+From the outset, Ken Ham did not share the interest of other groups promoting creation science in aiming to produce evidence supporting young Earth creationism, although Answers in Genesis still maintains that "creation science is real science".
 Instead, Answers in Genesis focuses on presenting evangelicalism as an all-out battle of their biblical worldview against a perceived naturalistic scientific worldview.
 Ham's message has had three central points: